arriRgb31/aapt2-termux/README.md

 ./build.sh
 ```

-The resulting binary will be located at:
+The resulting binary will be generated at:

 ```text
 build/aapt2